 As for which ranking table you should follow, that depends on what is most important to you.
 For example, you may place more importance on ’spend per student’ or career prospects.

-The Guardian has created their own way of ranking universities which is largely based on student perspective and The Complete University Guide, on the other hand, puts focus on student satisfaction.
+The Guardian has created their own way of ranking universities which is largely based on student perspective and The Complete University Guide, on the other hand, puts focus on research, employment and student satisfaction.

 It can be easy to get carried away with all these different ratings and rankings of the Economics courses in the UK.
 While it is true that these differences may affect your experience at university, you should keep in mind that all of the courses are at highly rated universities with excellent rankings across the board.